Follow these steps to set up an integration:

 4. To find the application go to 'Enterprise Applications' in Azure.
 In the dropdown 'Application type', choose 'All applications' and search for Ardoq.
 Assign role accordingly on for example the subscriptions you would like to load resources from.

-5. Enter your Azure credentials, highly recommend choosing "Username/secret" authentication instead of "Role based" authentication, and optionally narrow down the context to fetch data from:
+5. Enter your Azure credentials, choose "Username/secret" authentication, and optionally narrow down the context to fetch data from: